foresterorg/foresterorg.github.io/content/en/quickstart/index.md

         -v forester-log:/logs:Z \
         quay.io/forester/controller:latest

 Change `-p` argument if you wish to use different port than 8000 for HTTP communication.

-Note that for PXE the TFTP UDP port 69 must be available, however, this is not possible to do with rootless containers.
-We recommend to simply forward the port 69 to 6969:
+In order to pass TFTP through NAT, you may require to enable connection tracking:

+    sudo modprobe nf_conntrack_tftp
-    sudo firewall-cmd --add-forward-port=port=69:proto=udp:toport=6969
+    sudo modprobe nf_nat_tftp

 Uninstallation is easy and is covered in the [documentation](/docs/).